inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 To perform the simulation from this template directory we render it completely on the spot with all of the parameters.
 In this case, the rendered directory keeps the same structure and the template files are rendered into files named without the `.jinja` extension.
-Moreover, in this directory the vehicle geometry is not present, so we will add to the root directory directly with a common name, like `object.obj`, that permits to change vehicles without altering the input files to much.
+Moreover, in this directory, the vehicle geometry is not present, so we will add to the root directory directly with a common name, like `object.obj`, that permits to change vehicles without altering the input files to much.